codedstrings/knightTravails/README.md

 // Output: [[0,0],[1,2],[3,3]]
 ```

-## Implementation Requirements
+## Implementation Details
-- Must use BFS for finding the shortest path
+- Used BFS for finding the shortest path
-- Must validate moves to stay within 8x8 board
+- Validate moves to stay within 8x8 board
-- Must track and return the complete path
+- Track and return the complete BFS traversal path